gypsydave5/gypsydave5.github.io/posts/ts-this-is-actually-fun.md

 // => Hello, I'm a undefined called undefined
 ```

 Curse you `this`!
-Yeah, this happens to every JavaScript and TypeScript developer - we've lost our binding to the reciever when we passed the function uncalled into `setTimeout`.
+Yeah, this happens to every JavaScript and TypeScript developer - we've lost our binding to the receiver when we passed the function uncalled into `setTimeout`.
 So now this is `undefined`.

 How can we fix this?
 Well, that's also one of the first things you will work out: you use `bind()`: